An NBA team is turning their scoreboard into an AR basketball game

 The app was developed by YinzCam, a Pittsburgh-based app developer for sports teams.
 They’ve built apps for most of the teams in the NBA and NFL, as well as for events like the Super Bowl and NBA All Star Games.

-You can download the app from the iOS App Store here, and use the trigger graphic below to play yourself right in this post.
+You can download the app from the iOS App Store here, and use the trigger graphic below to play right in this post.

 0